CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ![Addressable market widget](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_addressable_market_widget.png)

 22. We are done!
-We can see that Territories closest to the city centre (territories 0 and 3 in our case) have the largest addressable market, as expected, with territories of 20 and 26 million USD.
-The territories outside the city centre have addressable markets ranging from 2 to 5 million USD.
-What we would do as a next setp of the analysis is divide the two territories with the largest addressable markets (territories 0 and 3) to 4 to 5 sub-territories, to balance the value as much as possible.
+We can see that Territories closest to the city center (territories 0 and 3 in our case) have the largest addressable market, as expected, with territories of 20 and 26 million USD.
+The territories outside the city center have addressable markets ranging from 2 to 5 million USD.
+What we would do as a next setup of the analysis is divide the two territories with the largest addressable markets (territories 0 and 3) to 4 to 5 sub-territories, to balance the value as much as possible.
 In this way we could create territories with similar values, and based on our sales resources, divide or consolidate further.

 13. Change the name of the map to "Territory planning for personal care product"